Accurate modeling and mitigation of overlapping signals and glitches in gravitational-wave data: Conclusions

 \acknowledgements

-This research has made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+This research has made use of data, software and/or web tools obtained from the gravitational-wave Open Science Center (https://www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by NSF Grants PHY-0757058 and PHY-0823459.
-SH and KC were supported by NSF Grant PHY-2110111.
-NJC was supported by NSF Grant PHY-1912053.
+S.H. and K.C. were supported by NSF Grant No. PHY-2110111.
+D.D. was supported by the National Science Foundation as part of the LIGO laboratory T.L. was supported by funding from the NASA LISA study office.
+N.J.C. was supported by NSF Grant No. PHY-1912053.
 Software: gwpy~\cite{duncan_macleod_2020_3598469}, matplotlib~\cite{Hunter:2007}.